nonprofit marketing plan template

 For instance, going back to the beauty products example, you might type “natural face mask recipes,” but with voice, you might say, “How do I make a face mask at home?”

-The functionality of these results is tied to Google’s Hummingbird update, marking Google’s shift into becoming an “answer engine.”
+These results’ functionality is tied to Google’s Hummingbird update, marking Google’s shift into an “answer engine.”

 Now, users receive comprehensive SERP results directly on Google without the need to click through to a website.
 We see what you did there, Google.